Tuesday Tip: Are you Dehydrated? 💧

 #9 Bad breath

-It’s a no brainer really – if you don’t have enough water then you won’t have enough saliva, so you’ll get a dry mouth and in turn bad breath.
+If you don’t have enough water then you won’t have enough saliva, so you’ll get a dry mouth and bad breath.

-The brain requires 85% water – more than any other organ in the body.
-Water deficiency in brain cells can result in an immediate reduction of the brain’s energy supply, which leads to fatigue, lethargy, and even depression.
+The brain is 85% water.
+Water deficiency can result in a reduction of the brain’s energy supply, which leads to fatigue, lethargy, and even depression.

-Never attempt to drink your 2-3 litres of daily water quota in one sitting (that’s just as dangerous!), instead drink regularly, and get hydrating foods in e.g. melon, cucumber, grapes, celery etc. So get sipping!
+Never drink the 2-3 litre daily water quota in one sitting, instead drink regularly, and eat hydrating foods e.g. melon, cucumber, grapes, celery etc.